werk85/eslint-rules/README.md

   settings: {
     'import/resolver': {
       typescript: {
-        directory: 'path to your tsconfig.json'
+        project: 'path to your tsconfig.json'
       }
     }
   }